Heartbeat

 The Intel® QAT Engine polls for and handles “device error” and “device ok” events (via udev).
 It keeps track of the number of devices which are active.

-• If some, but not all, Intel® QAT devices encounter errors, switch to remaining available devices by resubmitting the inflight requests, which are responded to with dummy responses and new requests to the available devices.
+If some, but not all, Intel® QAT devices encounter errors, switch to remaining available devices by resubmitting the inflight requests, which are responded to with dummy responses, as new requests to the available devices.

-• If the number of active Intel® QAT devices goes to zero, switch to software and resubmit the inflight requests which are responded to with dummy responses and new requests to the software.
+If the number of active Intel® QAT devices goes to zero, switch to software and resubmit the inflight requests, which are responded to with dummy responses, as new requests to the software.